-1. No Coca – Cola
+1. No Coca-Cola

 There are almost NO Coca-Cola Company products while Pepsi is widely sold.
 It was very weird but I loved it.
 Coca-Cola was nowhere to be found.
 I have heard that in big luxurious hotels it is not a problem but not coffee shops and bazaars.

-I spoke with many Omani about this, and majority of them didn’t pay that much attention to “this issue” as they seems to love Mountain Dew up to the point of total addiction.
+I spoke with many Omani people about this, and the majority of them didn’t pay that much attention to “this issue” as they seem to love Mountain Dew up to the point of total addiction.
 They called it ‘Omani Alcohol’!
 That is why Pepsi company is preferred I guess.
 It was not a problem, I’m not a big fan of fizzy drinks anyway, but as you all know I’m a bit strange and love everything which is slightly surreal.

 2. Liquor licence Issue

 One needs a liquor licence issued by the police to be able to buy alcohol in Oman.
 The permit’s value is determined by one’s earnings.
 It is usually 10% of the basic salary.
 How do I know that?
-No, I’m not officially registered in Oman, simply I went for diving trip to Daymaniyat Islands with German and American Boys working and living in Muscat.
+No, I’m not officially registered in Oman, simply I went for a diving trip to Daymaniyat Islands with German and American Boys working and living in Muscat.

 3. Coffee + dates

 Coffee is superb in Oman and it is always served with dates.
 The little cups are never full.
-Traditionally Omani drink coffee in a thousand little sips, each served separately.
+Traditionally Omani people drink coffee in a thousand little sips, each served separately.